CocoaLumberjack/CocoaLumberjack/README.md

 Note that you may need to add both products, `CocoaLumberjack` and `CocoaLumberjackSwift` to your target since SPM sometimes fails to detect that `CocoaLumerjackSwift` depends on `CocoaLumberjack`.

+If you have binary dependencies you might need to add the dynamic products, `CocoaLumberjackDynamic` or `CocoaLumberjackSwiftDynamic`.

 ### Install manually

 If you want to install CocoaLumberjack manually, read the [manual installation](Documentation/GettingStarted.md#manual-installation) guide for more information.